 Looking for more inspiration for KONG stuffing ideas?
 Here are 39 ways to fill your dog’s KONG.

-We’ve included a variety of ideas, from single ingredients to easy, non-messy recipes you can whip together in a flash.
+A variety of ideas, from single ingredients to easy, non-messy recipes

 Benefits of using KONG Dog Toys